bioscan-ml/dataset/README.rst

    # and unzip the 5 zip files into ~/Datasets/bioscan/bioscan5m/images/original_full/
    # Then load the dataset as follows:
    dataset = BIOSCAN5M(root="~/Datasets/bioscan/", image_package="original_full")

-For `BIOSCAN1M <BS1M-class_>`_, automatic dataset download is not supported and so the dataset must be manually downloaded.
-See the `BIOSCAN-1M repository <https://github.com/bioscan-ml/BIOSCAN-1M?tab=readme-ov-file#-dataset-access>`__ for download instructions.

 Partition/split selection